 Decision makers must have regard to all these objectives and principles.

 We have developed a framework to help people understand three related objectives of the TIA.

 Transport and the triple bottom line (DOC 471KB) describes the objectives covering: economic prosperity, social and economic inclusion and environmental stability.
 The policy also gives guidance on what we mean by the principle of triple bottom line assessment.

-The Department of Economic Development, Jobs, Transport and Resources has developed a guide to assist management and staff in the department and other transport agencies to comply with their obligations under the TIA.
+The Department has developed a guide to assist management and staff in the department and other transport agencies to comply with their obligations under the TIA.